Public key distribution that is verifiably secure from man-in-the-middle (MITM) attacks.

 For more detail, read: Public Key Infrastructure based on Authentication of Media Attestments.

-Currently, all emails, SMS conversations, and private Facebook messages are monitored not only by one's respective communications providers but also by the NSA.
-We believe this is unconstitutional, and we think people would prefer private communications.
+Currently, all emails, SMS conversations, and private Facebook messages are readable by one's email service provider, phone service provider, or Facebook respectively.
+In addition, these communications may be monitored by any third party who gains access to those communications providers, either knowingly or unknowningly.
+Many users, and may organizations that deal in secret issues, may desire a higher level of privacy.
 End-to-end encryption can offer complete privacy, but only if you know the person's public key.
 Most people don't have public keys, or don't know the public keys of the people they want to talk to.
 We're hoping to change this, by letting anyone who cares about security register their public keys with us.
 This lets software, web, and app developers write applications that use end-to-end encryption and automatically retrieve the public keys of people you want to talk to, even if you don't know their public key.
 We want to see end-to-end encryption become the new norm.